Same-sex marriage in New Mexico: Legislative efforts

 Legislation that would allow or prohibit same-sex marriage, or that would provide for domestic partnerships, was introduced several times in the late 2000s and early 2010s.
 In January 2008, a domestic partnership bill, House Bill 9, advocated by Governor Bill Richardson as part of his legislative agenda, passed the New Mexico House of Representatives by a 33 to 31 vote and was sent to the Senate, which took no action on it.
 A similar bill had been defeated in the 2007 legislative session.
-House Bill 47, providing that marriage may only be between a man and a woman, and House Joint Resolution 3, proposing a constitutional amendment to define marriage as being between a man and a woman, both died when the New Mexico Legislature adjourned sine die on February 14, 2008, without acting on them.
+House Bill 47, providing that marriage may only be between "a man and a woman", and House Joint Resolution 3, proposing a constitutional amendment to define marriage as being between "a man and a woman", both died when the New Mexico Legislature adjourned sine die on February 14, 2008, without acting on them.

-On February 27, 2009, domestic partnership legislation that would have granted both same-sex and opposite-sex couples many of the same rights of marriage was voted down in the Senate by a 25–17 margin, with 10 Democrats and 15 Republicans opposing the legislation.
+On February 27, 2009, domestic partnership legislation that would have granted both same-sex and opposite-sex couples many of the same rights of marriage was voted down in the Senate by a 17–25 margin, with 10 Democrats and 15 Republicans opposing the legislation.
 Supported by Governor Bill Richardson, supporters vowed to take up the issue again sometime later in 2009.
 On February 15, 2010, a domestic partnership bill sponsored by Senator Peter Wirth was defeated in a Senate committee, "[striking] a blow to Richardson, who made extending many of the same rights enjoyed by married couples to gays and lesbians part of his legislative agenda."
 A proposed constitutional amendment sponsored by Senator William Sharer that would have limited marriage to opposite-sex couples was defeated by another Senate committee.

 On January 22, 2013, Representative Brian Egolf introduced a resolution (House Joint Resolution 3), which would have put a constitutional amendment allowing same-sex marriage to a popular vote in November 2014.
 He said, "This will be the law sooner than people think."
 The measure's co-sponsors included another Santa Fe Democrat, Representative Stephen Easley.
 It required approval by both houses of the New Mexico Legislature.
 On January 31, the House Consumer and Public Affairs Committee approved the measure in a 3–2 vote.
-On February 21, the Voters and Elections Committee defeated it on a 7–4 vote.
+On February 21, the Voters and Elections Committee defeated it on a 4–7 vote.
 On January 22, Representative Nora Espinoza, a Republican, introduced House Joint Resolution 4, which would have put a constitutional amendment banning same-sex marriage to a popular vote in November 2014.
 A committee failed to approve it in a 2–3 vote on February 5.
 The Legislature ended its legislative session on February 20, 2014, without taking any further action on the resolution.

-On March 1, 2019, the New Mexico Senate voted 39–0 to pass a bill replacing references to "husband and wife" across state statutes with the gender-neutral term "spouses".
+On March 1, 2019, the New Mexico Senate passed a bill by a vote of 39–0 replacing references to "husband and wife" in state property statutes with the gender-neutral term "spouses".
 The House approved the legislation 62–0 on March 16.
-The bill was signed into law by Governor Michelle Lujan Grisham and went into effect on July 1, 2019.
+It was signed into law by Governor Michelle Lujan Grisham and went into effect on July 1, 2019.